cloudhotspot/pypackage-docker/README.md

 - Commit to source code repository
 - Build test image
 - Run unit tests inside image
-- Build and publish application artefacts
+- Build application artefacts
-- Build and publish runtime environment artefacts
+- Build runtime environment artefacts
-- Deploy sandbox environment for application
+- Deploy sandbox environment for the full application stack (e.g. including databases, caches)
-- Run functional tests
+- Run functional/integration tests against sandbox
+- Publish application and runtime environment artefacts

 This project demonstrates the workflow outlined above, providing the ability to execute each step on any Linux/OS X machine running a Docker client with access to a Docker host.
 This workflow can also be automated within a CI system such as Jenkins, triggered by a commit to the source code repository for the application.